 It’s quite difficult to follow all the precepts, but that seems to be the price of enlightenment.
-Actually, there are dozens of concepts in Buddhism but if you just stick to Sila, Samadhi, Panna and the Noble Eightfold Path, you should be totally fine.
+Actually, there are dozens of concepts in Buddhism but if you just stick to Sila, Samadhi, Panna, and the Noble Eightfold Path, you should be totally fine.
 Here you will find a succinct summary of the basic Buddhist teaching.

 The reconnection with the subconscious mind

 What I noticed during the course was a flood of dreams which I experienced every night without fail.
-Normally, I can remember a dream every other week, but during the course I could remember my dreams with amazing clarity.
+Normally, I can remember a dream every other week, but during the course, I could remember my dreams with amazing clarity.

 They were poignant and they were telling me something.
-I thought that during the normal life, I just push the messages from unconscious to the back of my mind.
+I thought that during normal life, I just push the messages from the unconscious to the back of my mind.
 Distraction and intoxication is a standard response while dealing with personal issues.
 But with this clear mind, everything started coming to the surface.
 I had to face the truth, accept it, and grow because of it.

 Also, when I got to bed after a whole day of meditation, I could see the most amazing shapes, colors, and images in my mind’s eye.
 It looked like Dali’s paintings on steroids.
 I experience Hypnagogic hallucinations quite often but this time it was different.
 It was more powerful and unstoppable.

-After the course I asked other students about their dreams, and they all reported great amounts of vivid experiences.
+After the course, I asked other students about their dreams, and they all reported great amounts of vivid experiences.
 It seems that when the mind is calm, the subconscious starts to speak.

 Moreover, during my sessions I experienced a surge of old memories that I haven’t thought about for years – amazingly they were still there and I felt their influence over me.
-I tried to just look at them, and let them go without judgement or attachment, and I felt lighter and lighter.
+I tried to just look at them, and let them go without judgment or attachment, and I felt lighter and lighter.

 Strange experience no. 1 – the absence of pain

 I’ve also had a strange experience concerning pain.
-At some point we started practicing the Sitting of Strong Determination.
+At some point, we started practicing the Sitting of Strong Determination.
 It meant that we couldn’t move at all for the whole hour – no matter what.
 The purpose was to build discipline, concentration and not move even in the face of some unpleasant sensations.